 What is a Waterfall Chart in Power BI?

 The waterfall chart in Power BI is used to depict the increase or decrease in values over time or across different categories, as well as by year.
-In a waterfall chart, the y-axis represents the data values (or changes), and the x-axis typically represents time or categories.
+In a Power BI Waterfall Chart, the y-axis represents the data values (or changes), and the x-axis typically represents time or categories.
 This chart is used to illustrate the way an initial amount gets impacted (positively or negatively) by a series of sequential changes.
 It is particularly useful when looking at how things change over time, as it enables a reader to see how the sequence of each positive or negative step made an impact on the outcome.

 This chart uses columns to show either an increase or a decrease in value.